jo288/KoKo_WebProject_FA19/documents/design-journey.md

   3. ...

 Task 2: Thomas is a vegetarian, and loves to eat Asian food.
 He heard that Koko has some of the best Asian food near Cornell University.
 However, he is concerned about being able to find menu options that fit his dietary restriction.
 Thomas wants to find photos of vegetarian menu items.

+  1. click on photo gallery page in nav bar
+  2. scroll to find album for vegetarian food options
+  3. click on vegetarian food album

 ### Cognitive Walkthrough